bigpel66/42-cursus/circle-01/ft_printf/README.md

-# 1. Whati s ft_printf?
+# 1. What is ft_printf?

 This project is the implementation of a function which can perform like a real printf.

 # 2. How to use the implemented function on the ouside of the module?

 The ft_printf is served as a static library like Libft.
-There is a `Makefile` which provides the common rules (all, clean, fclean, re) with bonus rule in the folder.
+There is a `Makefile` which provides the common rules (all, clean, fclean, re) including bonus rule in the folder.
 * For the Mandatory
 > make all
 * For the Bonus